 Don’t miss the city’s biggest Independence Day celebration when the Macy’s 4th of July Fireworks show lights up the city skyline.
 The show travels back and forth between the East and Hudson Rivers so check for details on where to view.

 Spend a day at Rockaway Beach in Queens, where you can swim in the ocean, lounge on the beach, and stroll the boardwalk.
-Check out our full list of beaches in the area.
+Plus, check out our full list of beaches in NYC, Long Island, and CT.

-Indulge in the diversity of the Big Apple with crepes, face painting, crafts, and more during Bastille Day, a French-themed street fair hosted by the French Institute Alliance Française in mid-July on the Upper East Side of Manhattan.
-Find other cultural festivals nearby.
+Indulge in the diversity of the Big Apple with crepes, crafts, face painting, and more on the French National Day in mid-July.
+Each year on Bastille Day, the French Institute Alliance Française hosts a French-themed street fair on the Upper East Side.
+Plus, find other cultural festivals nearby.

 In July and August, kids ages 7-17 can learn to play golf like the pros at the Junior Golf Center in Bay Ridge, Brooklyn which boasts a driving range and a six-hole practice course.
 Short game need some work?
 Play a round of putt-putt here in the city.